typoworx-de/backuppc-tools/README.md

 	$> useradd -r -M -d /usr/local/backuppc backuppc

 	I recommend using the user "backuppc" on both - server and client machine.
-Make shure you apply the public-key for passwordless authentication on the user's home "backuppc" and not on root!
+Make sure you apply the public-key for passwordless authentication on the user's home "backuppc" and not on root!

 	TRY THIS: